 2. AmazonFresh Direct Trade Rwanda Ground Coffee – Best Rwanda Coffee for the Money

 Next up is Amazon’s own brand, AmazonFresh.
-Their coffee is direct trade Rwanda at an amazing price.
+Their coffee is direct trade from Rwanda at an amazing price.
 This is easily the best Rwanda coffee for the money, and it is almost as good as our number one pick.
 Like the Westrock, this coffee is a great example of what you can expect out of Rwandan coffee.

 It is a lighter roast than the Westrock, which is actually more standard for African coffee.
 The tasting notes are still predominantly nutty, although there is a hint of citrus in the beginning.
 Light roasts can be difficult to brew correctly, and this coffee exemplifies that.
 It took quite a bit of effort to get this one dialed in, and we had more than a few sour cups before we got it right.
 The effort is worth it because the coffee tastes great, but it’s not as easy to brew as the top pick.